 If it was possible for a man to be born with wings then that man would be Valery Rozov.
 He can be rightly considered a BASE jumping and skydiving legend.
 Twice World Champion in sky jumping (1999, 2003), European Champion and World Cup winner (2002), X Games Champion in sky surfing (1998), Champion of Russia in mountaineering (2002 and 2004), the current world record holder in sky jumping (400 way group acrobatics and 100 way wingsuit).
-He is the organizer and performer of many unique base projects in various mountains and on every continent of our planet.
+He is the organiser and performer of many unique BASE projects in various mountains and on every continent of our planet.

 Not content to rest on his laurels Valery led an expedition to Antarctica, and jumped from one of the most beautiful mountains of the continent, Ulvetana in 2010.
 In 2012 he conquered the Indian Himalayas and jumped from Shivling (6540 m) and in 2013 he set a new world record - the highest base jump, 7220 m above sea level, from Changtse, Everest massif.

 But that’s not where his story ends.
 Valery’s other achievements include unique BASE jumps from Cerro Torre and Torres del Pain in Patagonia, Kukurtlu (Elbrus) and Ushba in the Caucasus Mountains, Grand Jorasses, Mont Blanc, Petit Dru, Matterhorn in the Alps, Amin Brakk in the Karakoram, Great Sail Peak on Baffin Island, Canada, gliding in a wingsuit across the Strait of Tartary (from the mainland to Sakhalin island), Kilimanjaro and many more.